 The applicant has submitted amended plans for approval.

-The Statement of Compliance for the Plan of Subdivision has been issued.
+The Statement of Compliance (SOC) for the Plan of Subdivision has been issued.

-The application will be decided at a future Planning and Related Matters meeting.
+The application will be decided at a future Planning and Related Matters (UPC) meeting.
 Meetings are usually held monthly.
+You can find out more about these meetings on our Planning and Related Matters meetings page.

-The Victorian Civil and Administrative Tribunal told Council to issue the amendment to the planning permit.
+The Victorian Civil and Administrative Tribunal (VCAT) told Council to issue the amendment to the planning permit.

-A permit issued at the direction of the Victorian Civil and Administrative Tribunal.
+A permit issued at the direction of the Victorian Civil and Administrative Tribunal (VCAT).

-The Victorian Civil and Administrative Tribunal refused the proposed use and/or development.
+The Victorian Civil and Administrative Tribunal (VCAT) refused the proposed use and/or development.

-The application for review to the Victorian Civil and Administrative Tribunal has been withdrawn.
+The application for review to the Victorian Civil and Administrative Tribunal (VCAT) has been withdrawn.

 Application has been withdrawn by the applicant.